 The 3-layer system

-The ‘3 layer system’ consisting of a light base layer, versatile mid layer and outer layer (a softshell or waterproof jacket) has proven to be a winning combination for running in cold winter weather!
+The ‘3 layer system’ consisting of a light base layer, versatile mid layer and outer layer (a softshell or waterproof jacket) has proven to be a winning combination for running in cold weather!

 Base layers are fast drying, lightweight, close fitting and usually thermal.
 They fit close to the skin because it improves temperature regulation.
 Base layers can differ in their thermal qualities so you can choose what level of warmth you prefer.
 You will usually need to wear another item of clothing over the top of a base layer, like a mid layer.

 Mid layers are slightly looser fitting than base layers.
 They are designed to provide additional warmth and trap more warm air.
 These tops will tend to have more features than a base layer as these will be often worn without something over the top.

 To withstand harsher conditions, you may require a running jacket.
 A jacket should fit close to the body to allow sweat to escape and stay as breathable as possible.
 There are a lot of different options available when it comes to running jackets: from fully waterproof jackets, to water and wind resistant jackets, to light protection jackets.